conrad619/rakwireless-docs/docs/Product-Categories/WisTrio/RAK5010/Quickstart/README.md

 ### Burning the Firmware

 An easy and quick way to get started with your RAK5010 is through using a pre-compiled firmware.
-However, if you wanted to compile your own customized firmware, you can visit [here](/Product-Categories/WisTrio/RAK5010/Quickstart/#rui-online-compiler) to learn how.
+However, if you wanted to compile your own customized firmware, you can visit [RUI Online Compiler](/Product-Categories/WisTrio/RAK5010/Quickstart/#rui-online-compiler) section to learn how.

 #### Installing J-Flash